Lithuanian Air Lines: End of operation and legacy

 Activities the Lithuanian Air Lines were officially stopped on 16 June 1940, the day of Lithuania's occupation by the Soviet Union, when all flights, including civilian ones, were grounded by the order of the Soviet military.

 After the formal annexation of Lithuania by the Soviet Union (3 August 1940), the aircraft of the former Lithuanian Air Lines were transferred to the Soviet airline Aeroflot.
 The latter employed both aircraft on the Riga-Velikye Luki and Riga-Moscow routes at least until mid-1941.

-The second attempt to create national airline of Lithuania took place only in September 1991, when on the basis of nationalized Aeroflot section of Lithuania a state owned airline Lithuanian Airlines was established.
+The second attempt to create national airline of Lithuania took place only in September 1991, when on the basis of nationalized Aeroflot section of Lithuania a state owned airlines Lithuanian Airlines (in Vilnius) and Air Lithuania (in Kaunas) were established.